Home Page of AndisKaulins.com. Welcome.

 Since the universe has infinite time, all possible combinations of particles (and the principles behind them) can and must by definition recur infinitely, so that any given combination eternally repeats itself - except for unconscious periods of "nonexistence" of any given combination.
 Time has no meaning in infinity.

 We are therefore constantly resurrected over immense periods of time, as most of the world´s religions allege, but, of course, without recollection of the "past".
 The universe is thus probably even more miraculous than imaginable.
 We are and we are not.
-Forever.

-One of America's greatest contributions to the rule of law was the modern adoption of the "best evidence" rule.
+One of America's greatest contributions to "the rule of law" in modern times was the adoption of the "best evidence rule", a major game changer in human society.
 In ancient times, people could be sent to the gallows on hearsay evidence and on the authority of the accuser, which led to great injustice.
-Today, the burden of proof is stricter.
-We go to the best ORIGINAL source.
-We check and recheck.
-We ask: "What is really true?"

 One of the great enemies of modern science is its smug and deluded view that mankind has come such a long way since the allegedly ignorant stone age forefathers lived on this planet.
-As the great German thinker Goethe wrote in his famous Faust (my translation of Wagner talking to Faust):
+As the great German thinker Goethe wrote in his famous Faust (our translation of Wagner talking to Faust):

 Wagner: